oskarfernlund/niteshade/_sources/usage.rst.txt

 "fit" into a batch are kept in the cache, where they stay until enough new datapoints are added to form a complete batch.
 E.g. in the above case, a total of 150 datapoints have been added to a ``DataLoader`` with a batch size of 8.
-This results in 144 points (18 batches of 8 points) in the queue and 6 points in the cache.
+This results in 18 batches of 8 datapoints (144 datapoints total) in the queue and 6 points in the cache.

 >>> len(pipeline)
-144
+18

 ``DataLoader`` instances are iterator objects, and the queue can be iterated over (and depleted) using a for loop:

 >>> for batch in pipeline:
-        pass
+...     pass
+...
 >>> len(pipeline)
 0